Walkramis/CTC-EcoHeat400---Homeassistant/README.md

 # CTC-EcoHeat400---Homeassistant
-This is a fork of @Kasper-73's repositor, all credit to him for doing the hard work.
+This is a fork of @Kasper-73's repository, all credit to him for doing the hard work.
 (Ogiginal: https://github.com/kasper-73/CTC-GSi-8---Homeassistant)

 I updated his script with a couple of small fixes, and adapted it to run on an ESP-12F_Relay_X2 board.
-THis adds the option to utilize the EcoHeat Smart A and Smart B inputs, that enable a lot of power saving featurs.
+This adds the option to utilize the EcoHeat Smart A and Smart B inputs, that enable a lot of power saving featurs.
 I only wonder why CTC hides these features so well.....

 For connection between CTC EcoHeat and Homeassistant (testet with CTC EcoHeat 412).